erick473/Guitarra-Store/README.md

 ## Actualizado desde github
-Hi, this message was writted in github only to see or use the functionality of commits from here
+Hi, this message was writted in github only to see or use the functionality of commits from here One more time, only to see the new configuration of ff

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules: